dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 layout: post
 categories: three.js
 id: 888
-updated: 2022-08-24 13:29:33
+updated: 2023-03-07 10:28:29
-version: 1.35
+version: 1.36
 ---

 The Vector3 class in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) has many prototype methods one of which is the [Vector3 normalize](https://threejs.org/docs/#api/en/math/Vector3.normalize) method.
 Calling the normalize method of a Vector3 instance will preserve the direction of the vector, but it will reduce the euclidean distance of the vector to a length of one.

 A Vector with a [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) of one is often referred to as a [unit vector](https://en.wikipedia.org/wiki/Unit_vector), and what is nice about this kind of vector is that it can quickly be scaled up by just simply multiplying the values of the normalized vector by a desired magnitude that is any value other than one to result in any vector that is along a given line that is the direction of the vector.

 Vectors are often described as being a unit of direction, and magnitude, the direction can be thought of as what the normalized vector is in terms of numbers between 0 and 1 for x, y, and z.
-This direction can then be raised, or lowered actually towards zero, by a magnitude to get any point in space.
+This direction can then be raised outward, or lowered, by a magnitude to get any point along a ray.
 So then in this post I think I will be going over some basic examples of the normalize method, and while I am at it also end up writing about a few other topics that are closely related to the normalize method.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/-bJmhnyPlus" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Normalizing Vectors and what to know before hand

 This is a post on using the Vector3 normalize method, and other related features in the javaScript library know as threejs.
 There are a great number of things that you should be aware of before continuing to read this.
 For one thing this is not any kind of [getting started type post on threejs](/2018/04/04/threejs-getting-started/) let alone [javaScript in general](/2018/11/27/js-getting-started/).
 However in this section I will be going over a few key details that you might want to read up on more in detail in order to gain a better understanding of what the Vector3 normalize method is all about.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/-bJmhnyPlus" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### You might want to read up more on Vector3 in general

 There is checking out my main post on the [Vector3 class](/2018/04/15/threejs-vector3/) where I am going over the Vector3 class in general.
 Normalizing a Vector is a major part of becoming proficient with the Vector3 class, but there is a great deal more to it when it comes to the basics of Vector3, as well as other various methods of the class.

 The thing to keep in mind here is that the normalize method will just set the length of a vector to one, while preserving the direction of the Vector, but that is it.
 What if I want to set direction of a Vector by a set of given angles in terms of radians or degrees for example?
-I will be going over some additional methods other than just the normalize method here, but there is a great deal more to be aware of that can be used with the normalize method, and I will not be getting to all of it here.
+I will be going over some additional methods other than just the normalize method here, but you might still want to read more on theclass in general, and maybe some posts on other vector3 class features.

 ### Source code is also up on GitHub